Marie Earle

 Skin-care

-The Paris salon offered its clients a wide range of beauty preparations and treatments.
-Some, such as Earle’s Celebrated Skin Tonic retained their previous Earle branding for a while but most were given French names or marketed as Marie Earle.
+The Paris salon offered its clients a wide range of beauty preparations and treatments along well-established lines.
+Some, such as Earle’s Celebrated Skin Tonic used the Earle branding but most were given French names or badged with the Perfection label – e.g. Crème Perfection.

 Like other Beauty Culturists of her time, Marie Earle suggested that frequent bathing, nourishing food, positive thoughts, and exercise would all help ward off the problems generated by city life and the sedentary lifestyle it created.